ericwbailey/ericwbailey.website/source/published/thoughts-on-embedding-alternative-text-metadata-into-images.md

 Companies are also rarely motivated by appeals to altruism.
 It is easy to envision ruthless cost-cutting measures removing a costly AI-powered service when it comes time for an organization to tighten its belt.

 I’d point to [the cruel, senseless layoffs of 2023](https://www.theverge.com/2023/1/18/23560315/microsoft-job-cuts-layoffs-2023-tech) for some prior art here.
-Or [incompetent, malicious, politics](https://www.wired.com/story/twitter-layoffs-accessibility/).
+Or [incompetent, malicious politics](https://www.wired.com/story/twitter-layoffs-accessibility/).

 I’d then ask [what becomes of the people who relied on this hypothetical service](https://spectrum.ieee.org/bionic-eye-obsolete)?